New asymptotic formulas for sums over zeros of functions from the Selberg class: Introduction

 where $V_{\rb}(.)$ means the total variation on $\rb$.\\ c) There exists a constant $\epsilon>0$ such that

 d) For the Fourier transform $\widehat{f}$ of f defined by

 it holds that

 Let $u$ be such that $0<u<1$.
-Then the error term in theorem \ref{thm:1}, for the case $v=0$, can be expressed in the form
+Then the error term in theorem \ref{thm:2}, for the case $v=0$, can be expressed in the form

-where $N_{F}(T)$ is the number of non-trivial zeros counted with multiplicities in the rectangle $0\leq \sigma\leq1$ and $ 0\leq t\leq T$. \end{theorem} We finish this section by giving the following Lemma. \begin{lemma} Let f be some complex-valued function on $\rb$ satisfying conditions a), b), c) and d) of Theorem \ref{thm:3}.
+where $N_{F}(T)$ is the number of non-trivial zeros $\rho = 1/2+ i\gamma$ with $ 0\leq t\leq T$ counted with multiplicities. \end{theorem} We finish this section by giving the following Lemma. \begin{lemma} Let f be some complex-valued function on $\rb$ satisfying conditions a), b), c) and d) of Theorem \ref{thm:3}.
 Then

 \end{lemma} \begin{proof} We evaluate the following double integral

 by two ways.
 The first way is to use the equation

 From this and after some calculations, it follow that $ I=0$.
 The second way is to use the equation